helgestein/helao-pub/readme.md

 - exercise caution when running multiple server groups as there is currently no check for ports that are currently in-use between different config files

 ## design
+High level layout of HELAO where experiments are executed by sequentially calling actions which are high level wrappers for other actions or low level driver instructions.
+Communication goes hierarchically down from the orchestrator level to actions, which may communicate with one another, to the lowest level of drivers which may only communicate with the calling action.
+The orchestrator, actions and drivers are all exposing python class functions through a web interface allowing for a modular and distributed hosting of each item.
+Experiments are dictionaries containing a sequence of events (SOE) that outlines in which the actions are to be executed.
+All actions require parameters and are supplied with experiment level metadata.
+Metadata may be introduced at any level.
 ![helao](figure_1.png)